-NEW YORK — A federal district court erred in dismissing a securities class action lawsuit against an online currency brokerage and its CEO because the lead plaintiff in the action had properly shown that the defendants issued material misrepresentations and acted with the requisite scienter, the lead plaintiff argues in an Oct.
-24 appellant brief filed in the Second Circuit U.S. Court of Appeals (Retirement Board of the Policemen’s Annuity and Benefit Fund of Chicago v.
+NEW YORK — A federal district court properly dismissed a shareholder class action lawsuit against an online currency brokerage and certain of its chief executives because the lead plaintiff in the action failed to properly plead a material misrepresentation or omission and scienter in making its federal securities law claim, the defendants argue in a Nov.
+28 appellee brief filed in the Second Circuit U.S. Court of Appeals (Retirement Board of the Policemen’s Annuity and Benefit Fund of Chicago v.
 FXCM Inc., et al., No. 18-2604, 2nd Cir.).

 NEW YORK — A marketer and underwriter of specialty insurance products shareholder sued the company and certain of its current and former executive officers in New York federal court on Jan.
 11, claiming that the defendants misrepresented the company’s failure to properly account for loss reserves at its subsidiaries in violation of federal securities laws (David Bergen v.
 Markel Corp., et al., No. 19-0319, S.D.
 N.Y.).

 SAN FRANCISCO — Shareholders in a securities class action have sufficiently pleaded the necessary elements of their federal securities law claims against automobile maker Tesla Inc. and certain of its senior executives, and, as a result, a federal judge should deny the defendants’ motion to dismiss, the shareholders argue in a Jan.
 11 opposition brief (Gregory Wochos v.
 Tesla Inc., et al., No. 17-5828, N.D.
 Calif.).